Install PHP on Windows Server 2012

 C:\Program Files\Microsoft\Web Platform Installer\WebPlatformInstaller.exe

-Note: If the Web PI application is not currently installed it can be downloaded via the following link: Web PI
+Note: If the Web PI application is not currently installed, you can download it via the following link: Web PI

 Search for PHP.